onlabsorg/stilo/README.md

 ### Plugins
-Plugins are npm packages that can mount one or more custom stores or protocols to the main store tree and/or add routes to the HTTP server.
+Plugins are npm packages that can mount one or more custom stores and/or make custom commands available to the `olojs run <command>` command.

 In order to install a plugin, you use the `install` olojs command, followed by the name of the npm package that contains the plugin.